assely/documentation/configuration.md

 <a name="informations"></a>
 ### [Informations](#informations)

-As same as standard theme, we need to fill theme informations inside `style.css` file.
+As same as a standard theme, we need to fill theme information inside `style.css` file.
 All necessary guides you will find in [Codex](https://codex.wordpress.org/Theme_Development#Theme_Stylesheet).

 [alert type="danger"]`styles.css` file is responsible **only** for providing theme informations that are displayed in `Apperance > Themes`.
 Do not write in here any css declarations.[/alert]

 <a name="config-files"></a>
 ### [Config files](#config-files)

 All application configs are located inside `config` directory.
-Every option has short description, scan this files in order to know what each do.
+Every option has a short description, scan this files in order to know what each does.

 <a name="theme-support-options"></a>
 ### [Theme Support Options](#theme-support-options)